100% terminal examination

-Science is a core subject at GCSE and all students gain two qualifications by the end of Year 11: GCSE Science and GCSE Additional Science.
-Each qualification is divided into units of study that cover Biology, Chemistry and Physics equally.
+Science is a core subject at GCSE and all students gain two or three GCSE qualifications by the end of Year 11 Each route is divided into units of study that cover Biology, Chemistry and Physics equally.

-Throughout these two years, students will conduct detailed exploration of a wide variety of interests, including the study of genetics, reproduction and cloning, exploring the Periodic Table and calculating chemical reactions and examining electricity and the wavelengths of the Electromagnetic Spectrum.
+Throughout the three years, students will conduct detailed exploration of a wide variety of interests, including the study of genetics, reproduction and cloning, the Periodic Table, calculating chemical reactions and examining electricity and the wavelengths of the Electromagnetic Spectrum.

 Number of GCSEs: 3